hphelion/documentation/migration-overview.md

 * The [version overview](/version-overview/) provides a look at the different software versions available
 * The [technical support knowledge base](https://community.hpcloud.com)
 * [UNIX command-line interface migration information](/cli/unix/articles/migration/)
+* If you need to perform an assisted migration, with the aid of our Support organization, please read through the [Migration Details](/migration-details/) page, and contact our Support Center at 1-855-61CLOUD (1-855-612-5683) in the U.S. or +1-678-745-9010 internationally.